 We can change this situation by beginning the process of decentralisation, dismantling the very way we see the internet itself.

 It means that instead of using a third-party, centralised platform to send, host or sell content, a shared and open network will be used instead.

 Currently, an organisation buys a server and hosts their site or app there, owning all of the data this generates.

 In the future, sites and apps will be hosted via a network of independent and interconnected computers that will provide the user with a completely private and secure connection to the content they want to view.

-But can this work at scale?
 It already is.
 Blockchain technology is a completely decentralised technology.
 It isn’t hosted through a single server, instead being hosted on a series of computers around the world, and each new block is determined by a user rather than an organisation.

 Take Bitcoin, the shining prince of the blockchain world.
 If you take Bitcoin’s market cap and compare it to the world’s biggest companies, it’s the seventh largest.
 No governing body.
 No organisation mining your data.
 No creepy adverts.
 Just people connecting around the globe to create a community worth more than Berkshire Hathaway.

 This is not a radical idea being discussed exclusively on nerdy message boards.

 Well, originally you won’t actually notice much difference at first.
 Websites will function in pretty much the same way as they do now, but your data will be protected in a much more robust manner.

 Those creepy ads that follow you around the web will disappear in place of more contextual advertising.